23 September - 23 October 2014

 Growing trees from local seed can have great benefits in restocking areas with trees of local provenance.
 The concept of local provenance suggests that trees that are adapted to the local circumstances and so are likely to flourish and help restore, conserve and beautify local urban and rural spaces.
 Collecting seed and growing trees is also a great way to get children involved and start growing the next generation of tree enthusiasts.

 Interested in getting involved?
-You can find all our events on our events map.
+You can find all our events on our Near You map.

 If you're interested in organising your own event in 2014, read further to get some tips on how to grow trees from the seeds you have collected.
 To find out about the kind of activities which took place in your area last year, for inspiration, you can look at past events.
 See our publications Trees and How to Grow Them and The Good Seed Guide.
-Don't forget to register your event, so that other people can come and join you!
+Don't forget to list your event on our website, so that other people can come and join you!

 This year, as well as collecting seed to grow the trees of the future, we are encouraging everyone to make the most of the autumn harvest by gathering berries, nuts and fruit to eat and make into delicious autumn treats.

 Why not try one of the recipes on our Hedgerow Harvest website.

 If you are planning to collect fruit and seeds to eat, here are some tips.

 - Fruit is the property of the landowner.

 - Don't collect anything from trees beside busy roads or on old industrial sites.

 - Don't allow unsupervised children to pick - or eat - from trees and make sure you know exactly what you are picking: some of the most attractive berries are poisonous and easily mistaken for edible ones.